 The main criteria for funding are:

-- The current state of the doctoral thesis project and the timeline for completion: Has the applicant convincingly made clear that their doctoral thesis can be completed within the funding period?
+• The current state of the doctoral thesis project and the timeline for completion: Has the applicant convincingly made clear that the three months contract is needed for completing their doctoral thesis and that the thesis can be submitted at the end of the funding period?

 Candidates will be selected on the basis of the submitted documents.